% find this content helpful

 SWOT Matrix alternatives

-There are several tools and frameworks you could use, on top of the SWOT matrix.
+There are several tools and frameworks you could use on top of the SWOT matrix.

-Let me insist at "on top": these are super helpful tools as well, but you still want to do the SWOT process, as it doesn't have to take you hours, and it's an unique tool to help decision making.
+Let me emphasize the "on top" part.
+While these alternatives are helpful tools, you still want to do the SWOT process as it doesn't take hours and is a unique tool to help with decision-making.

 One option is the PEST analysis, which stands for Political, Economic, Social, and Technological factors.
 This framework focuses on external factors.
 This is mainly for big and large companies, or operating in a regulated market.

-• Threats of new entrants: do you have a moat?
+• Threats of new entrants: Do you have a moat?
 Is your business protected enough in some way, or could someone do exactly the same thing tomorrow?

-• Your market power: are you unique enough to setup your own pricing?
+• Your market power: Are you unique enough to setup your own pricing?
 Or do customers compare your offers vs. competitors all the time, and you need to take this into account?

 SWOT Examples & Insights

-SWOT for E-commerce
+1. SWOT for E-commerce

 Here are some things you should think about, from real examples: